giopogg/webSDM/README.md

 webSDM implements the trophic SDM model described in Poggiato et al., “Integrating trophic food webs in species distribution models improves ecological niche estimation and prediction”.
-Trophic SDM integrate a known trophic interaction network in SDM, thus oroviding more realistic and ecologically sound predictions.
+Trophic SDM integrate a known trophic interaction network in SDM, thus providing more realistic and ecologically sound predictions.
 We here after present a quick introduction to some of the feature of the package, but we refer to the vignettes and the help functions for a more complete documentation of